 Quality 4.0: Let’s Get Digital

-- Quality as inspection: In the early days, quality assurance relied on inspecting bad quality out of the total items produced.
-Walter A. Shewhart’s methods for statistical process control helped operators determine whether variation was due to random or special causes.
+- Quality as inspection: In the early days, quality assurance relied on inspecting bad quality out of items produced.
+Walter A. Shewhart’s methods for statistical process control (SPC) helped operators determine whether variation was due to random or special causes.

-- Quality as empowerment: TQM and Six Sigma advocate a holistic approach to quality, making it everyone’s responsibility and empowering individuals to contribute to continuous improvement.
+- Quality as empowerment: By the 1990’s, organizations adopting TQM and Six Sigma advocated a holistic approach to quality.
+Quality is everyone’s responsibility and empowered individuals contribute to continuous improvement.